jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/2-store-location-data/README.md

     > 💁 It is important to use the enqueued time of the message as opposed to the current time to get the time that the message was sent.
 It could be sitting on the hub for a while before being picked up if the Functions App is not running.

-1. Add the following below this code:
+1. Also inside the `for event in events:` loop in the `main` function, add the following code below the previous one:

     ```python
     logging.info(f'Writing blob to {blob_name} - {blob_body}')